rocksteadyrose/liri-node-app/README.md

     * Song name
     * Album
     * Song preview
--- If no songname is requested, Liri will retrieve 'The Sign' by Ace of Base
+-- If no song name is requested, Liri will retrieve 'The Sign' by Ace of Base

 * "liri movie-this 'moviename'" retrieves the following from the OMDB API:
    * Title of the movie